carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 The data plot shows two features, where the blue data points represent the quiescent cells, and the red data points represent the active cells.

-Let's come up with a decision rule that the classifier uses to predict the outcome.
+So if you notice these cut offs, what do you think they represent?
+They each represent a node in the decision tree.
 When we are trying to come up with the decision rule, we will consider the features and the data plot.

 > ## Conceptual Questions
 >
-> What is the decision rule?
->
 > What hyperparameter might be important for this example?
 {: .challenge}

 The given dataset is imbalanced with more quiescent cells than active cells.

+> ## Software
+>
-Let's change the class_weight to balanced.
+> Let's change the class_weight to balanced.
+{: .checklist}

 > ## Activity
 >